Vasyl Stefanyk Precarpathian National University: International cooperation

-The setup of researches joint with international educational establishments is in the mainstream of the University activity.
+The setup of researches joint with international educational establishments is in the mainstream of the university activity.

 It is important to note that Vasyl Stefanyk Precarpathian National University and Warsaw University (Poland) are among the creators of The Consortium between Warsaw University and 10 Ukrainian universities.
-Since 2014 the University has been a part of the Consortium of universities in Baltic region and Ukraine.
+Since 2014 the university has been a part of the Consortium of universities in Baltic region and Ukraine.

-The University concluded 56 partnerships with different foreign educational and scientific establishments.
+The university concluded 56 partnerships with different foreign educational and scientific establishments.
 A partnership between academic and research institutes of the University of Warsaw, Jagiellonian University in Kraków, the Academy of Mining and Metallurgy in Kraków, the Pomeranian Academy in Słupsk, the University of Rzeszów, Vytautas Magnus University in Kaunas, the University of Latvia, Vilnius University, the University of Valencia, the University in Port, Lund University, the University of Poitiers, the Tien Shan Classic University, the Charles University in Prague, the Brest State Technical University, the University of the Republic of San Marino, the Stefan cel Mare University of Suceava (Romania).

 Vasyl Stefanyk Precarpathian National University is a member of the following international associations and organizations: the European University Association (EUA) – Brussels, Belgium; the Eurasian Association of Universities (EAU) – Moscow, Russia.

-The European Commission supported our University in implementing the following projects:
+The European Commission supported the university in implementing the following projects: